Get Email Updates

 |Home > Events|

 At Champions for Choice, we recognize exceptional leaders and advocates whose work has advanced reproductive rights and health in Massachusetts.
-We were delighted to honor Susan Yanow & Dr. JudyAnn Bigby as our 2016 Champions for Choice!
+We are delighted to honor Dr. Merle Berger & Stephanie Toti as our 2017 Champions for Choice!

-In celebration of the next generation of pro-choice leaders, the 3rd annual Ellen Paradise Fisher Activism in Action Award was presented to the student leaders of NARAL Pro-Choice at Clark University.
+In celebration of the next generation of pro-choice leaders, the 4th annual Ellen Paradise Fisher Activism in Action Award will be presented to Rebecca Santos Seetahal.

 Want to check out past years' events?